35 Easy Mixed Drinks Anyone Can Master

 Directions: If desired, give your glass a salt rim.
 Then, fill a large glass with ice.
 In the glass, combine 6 dashes of hot sauce, 3 dashes of Maggi seasoning or soy sauce, 1-3 dashes of Worcestershire sauce, ¼-⅓ cup of lime juice and 1 bottle (12 ounces) of Corona, Modelo or Tecate.
 Garnish with lime wedges.
 Yield: 1 serving.

 Creamy in texture and rich in taste, the mudslide is basically the equivalent of an adult milkshake.

 Directions: In a blender, combine 1 oz.
 Baileys Irish Cream, 1 oz.
 Kahlua, 1 oz. vodka, 1 oz. cream and ice.
 Blend until a smooth consistency is achieved.
 Pour into a chilled glass.
 Yield: 1 serving.

 Don’t let the name fool you.
 Even though cocktail does contain lip-puckering lemon, the simple syrup and bourbon add extra sweetness.

-Directions: In a shaker, combine 1-1/2 oz. bourbon, 3/4 oz. simple syrup mixture (using 1 part water, 1 part sugar), 3/4 oz. lemon juice and ice.
+Directions: In a shaker, combine 1-1/2 oz. bourbon, 3/4 oz. simple syrup, 3/4 oz. lemon juice and ice.
 Shake well, and pour into glass.
-Garnish with cherry.
+Garnish with a cherry.
+Yield: 1 serving.